slatedocs/slate/source/index.html.md

    }
    ```

 The <span style="color:red"> Books </span> channel streams bids and asks for a given trading pair on given exchange.
+Currently, only the Bitfinex exchange is supported for this feature.

 Field | Type | Exchanges Supported
 ------| -------| --------